w3c/wai-people-use-web-videos/content/tools/presentation.md

   * Reading assistant with glossary, text simplification, and reading ruler
 * Focuses on the above techniques but features the following protagonists:
   * (#1/Yun) uses larger text (Yun will also be featured in the script for [Yun's story page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/user-stories-nine/))
-  * (#2) uses screen magnification, high-contrast, and text-to-speech (this person will likely also be featrued in the script for [Visual page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers-visual/))
+  * (#2) uses screen magnification, high-contrast, and text-to-speech (this person will likely also be featured in the script for [Visual page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers-visual/))
-  * (#3) uses hearing aid and increased audio volume (this person was featrued in the [Auditory script](https://wai-people-use-web-videos.netlify.app/people-use-web/videos/abilities/auditory/))
+  * (#3) uses hearing aid and increased audio volume (this person was featured in the [Auditory script](https://wai-people-use-web-videos.netlify.app/people-use-web/videos/abilities/auditory/))
   * (#4/Preety) uses reading mode (Preety will also be featured in the script for [Preety's story page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/user-stories-eight/))
-  * (#5) uses text customization (this person will likely also be featrued in the script for [Cognitive, learning, and neurological page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers-cognitive/))
+  * (#5) uses text customization (this person will likely also be featured in the script for [Cognitive, learning, and neurological page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/abilities-barriers-cognitive/))
   * (#6/Luis) uses reading assistant (Luis will also be featured in the script for [Luis's story page](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/user-stories-five/))

 ## Script